actuallymentor/onion-poap/README.md

 1. Any modern CPU
 1. 1.5 GB RAM
-1. 256MB available for Tor
+1. 256MB disk space available for Tor

 For details see [the official documentation]( https://community.torproject.org/relay/relays-requirements/ ).